 Impacts to property access for sites in the vicinity of the Midway Landfill Alternative would be minimal.
 Trucks entering or exiting the site are not expected to block driveways along the haul routes.
 Properties with access to SR 99 between approximately S 244th Street and S 248th Street and with access to S 252nd Street from 29th Avenue S to the eastern terminus of the street would experience intermittent impacts to access associated with right-of-way improvements constructed as part of the project.
 Access to properties fronting SR 99 and S 252nd Street would be impacted during construction of right-of-way improvements in these areas.

-Existing Annual Average Daily Traffic Along Truck Haul Routes 2,000 Feet Midway Landfill Alternative
+Existing Annual Average Daily Traffic Along Truck Haul Routes Midway Landfill Alternative

-4.3.1.5 Impacts to Pedestrian or Bicycle Facilities
+4.3.3.5 Impacts to Transit